SnakesCantWearHats/microservices-boiler/README.md

 ## Backend
 This service has built in authentication via /v1/api/auth/login and /v1/api/auth/register endpoints.
 These are managed by passport js and have authentication middleware. `passport.authenticate('local')` is used only for login, this strategy looks at the body for email and password, `passport.authenticate('jwt)` is used for protected routes when user is already logged in and has header `Authorization: Bearer <token>`.

-This service has inversify, typescript nd joi validation setup.
+This service has inversify, typescript and joi validation setup.

 ## License